 Make the Marinade:

-Using a stick blender, blend the coconut milk until smooth and free of lumps.
-Transfer to a large bowl.
+In a large bowl, using a stick blender, blend the coconut milk until smooth and free of lumps.
 Add remaining ingredients and mix until well combined.
-Remove ¾ cup and set aside to use as a dipping sauce.
+Remove ¾ cup and set aside to use as the almond dipping sauce.

 Make the skewers:

-Cut the chicken into long strips.
-Place in the bowl with the marinade and toss to thoroughly coat.
+Cut the chicken cutlets lengthwise into long ½ to 1-inch-wide strips.
+Add them to the marinade and toss to thoroughly coat.
 Cover with plastic wrap, place in the refrigerator, and marinate for at least 4 hours, or overnight if you have time.

-In a large skillet over medium high heat, heat 2 tbsp of olive oil.
-Cooking in batches, place the skewers in the pan and sear each side for 3 to 3-½ minutes or until done.
+In a large skillet over medium high heat, heat 2 tablespoons of olive oil.
+Place the first batch of skewers in the pan and sear each side for 3 to 3-½ minutes or until done.
 You may have to press chicken down into the pan with a spatula to make sure it gets cooked through.
-Wipe out the oil in between batches.
+Reduce the heat to medium.
+To prevent build-up of burned bits, wipe the oil out of the pan every other batch and heat fresh oil.
+Repeat until finished.
+Again, watch for burning, and note that depending on the heat retention of your pan you may be able to reduce your cooking time to about 2-½ minutes (five minutes total) after the first batch.

 Assemble the platter: